pnpm/pnpm/.changeset/eleven-balloons-melt.md

 "pnpm": minor
 ---

-Include a workspace root when running --parallel in a single project #6692; collapse an output of parallel scripts #3076
+Include a workspace root when running --parallel in a single project #6692; add a --collapse-output option that collapses the output of --parallel #3076